You might have a bone biopsy to help diagnose bone cancer.

 After your bone biopsy

 You might feel a bit drowsy at first if you had a general anaesthetic or sedation.
+You will have a dressing over your biopsy area.
 You should be able to eat and drink once you are fully awake.

 Make sure you rest at home for as long as your team advise you to.
 They will give you instructions about how to care for your biopsy site and the dressing.